-The Reed Lounge was founded in 2016 and is the brainchild of founder Murray Grainger.
+The Reed Lounge was founded towards the end of 2016 and is the brainchild of founder Murray Grainger.

 It is hard to imagine exactly what went through Murray Grainger’s parents’ minds when their eight-year-old son announced his desire to learn either the accordion or the bagpipes.
 But that was the start of a chain of events that led to the creation of The Reed Lounge!

 After a brief flirtation with the bagpipes, Murray finally settled on the accordion and he started with a nice little Hohner 48 bass and regular lessons with the wonderful Alice Dells.
 Her kindness and enthusiasm set Murray off on the right tracks it wasn’t long before he was ‘entertaining’ friends and family.